Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 • The roots of grounded shankupushpams are used with ghee or butter, two to three times daily to increase memory and intelligence.

-• The root extracts of shankupushpams are used for eye, throat infections, ulcers, and urinary.
+• The root extracts of shankupushpams are used for eye, and throat infections, ulcers, and urinary.

-• For migraines, the root juice extracts are poured through nostrils.
+• For migraines, the root juice extracts are poured through the nostrils.

 • The roots of the white-flowered shankupushpams are used as a medicinal paste for skin diseases.
-Extract of the root is useful to treat throat infections, eye, ulcer, urinary troubles, etc.
+Extract of the root is useful to treat throat infections, eye, ulcers, urinary troubles, etc.

-• For migraine, the root juice extracts are poured thru nostrils.
+• For migraine, the root juice extracts are poured through the nostrils.

 • The root juice with milk is beneficial in sticky phlegm cough and it can also relieve asthma problems.